Thursday, April 30, 2009

 Another Harrison album came and went with barely any notice.
 George didn’t care, Warner Bros. didn’t care, and radio didn’t care.
 Gone Troppo would almost be worth discussing if it were a phenomenally bad record, or surprisingly good.
 Unfortunately for the consumer, it’s neither.

 “Wake Up My Love” was the single, another nod to the contemporary sound of Elton John.
 It was not a hit, unfortunately, since it’s pleasant enough.
-“That’s The Way It Goes” is also pleasant, featuring the bass voice of Willie Greene, who is also used extensively on the doo-wop cover “I Really Love You”.
-George had lately been putting odd covers on his LPs, and usually surprised us with his canny choices, but not here.
-“Greece” is an unfinished instrumental; there’s supposed to be some clever wordplay here and there, but the vocals are mixed so low they’re tough to decipher.
-“Gone Troppo” has a quirky island motif, with a hook that seems very close to that interlude before “Beware My Love” by Wings.
+“That’s The Way It Goes” is also pleasant, featuring the bass voice of Willie Greene, who also dominates the doo-wop cover “I Really Love You” to the point we can barely hear George.
+He’d lately been putting odd covers on his LPs, and usually surprised us with his canny choices, but not here.
+“Greece” is an instrumental that instead sounds unfinished; there’s supposed to be some clever wordplay over the bridges, but the vocals are mixed so low they’re tough to decipher.
+The title track has a quirky island motif, with a hook that seems very close to that interlude before “Beware My Love” by Wings.
 Well, at least he doesn’t sound as grumpy.

 And with that, we wouldn’t hear from him again for five full years.
 Again, there’s nothing wrong with this album.
 There’s also nothing right with it.
+Even the cover seemed both patchwork and garish, with an outdated photo on the cover and too much space spent on a thin joke taking up a full side of the inner sleeve.
+(The tank must really have been empty; while the expanded CD only had a six-minute acoustic demo of “Mystical One” as a bonus, it makes us long for a disc of tracks just like it.)
 He seemed to be stuck back in his mid-’70s hole, with all the antiseptic qualities of that era.
 At least, unlike many rock legends, he didn’t bother making a hideous album in 1983 or 1984.

 George Harrison Gone Troppo (1982)—2